yahiaprt/MyDiabetes/README.md

 #### Architecture

-There are two architectural design patterns that are being used for Diaguard: [Model-View-Controller](https://en.wikipedia.org/wiki/Model%e2%80%93view%e2%80%93controller) and [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design).
+There are two architectural design patterns that are being used for Mydiabetes: [Model-View-Controller](https://en.wikipedia.org/wiki/Model%e2%80%93view%e2%80%93controller) and [Domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design).

 Model-View-Controller (MVC) was a widely spread design pattern in the early days of Android development until Google presented its Architecture Components in 2017 and Model-View-ViewModel (MVVM) took over.
 A gradual transition to MVVM is planned due to its advantages over MVC, e.g. regarding encapsulation and testability.